RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/FAQ-&-Troubleshooting.md

 You should see on fake AP hostapd (xterm upper left) window "AP-ENABLED".
 If you can see "AP-DISABLED", then something went wrong.

 Probably the chipset of your card is not compatible or you have one of the "blacklisted" cards with known problems (mainly Realtek RTL chipsets).
+To perform correctly Evil Twin attacks, VIF (Virtual Interface) feature is needed on your card.
+Not all cards are supporting this.
 Check the list of fully working cards and the cards with known problems [on this link](https://github.com/v1s1t0r1sh3r3/airgeddon/wiki/Cards%20and%20Chipsets).

 Or maybe you just need to reboot.
 Seems obvious but sometimes, if your card is frozen for some reason, it works.